 Regardless of what my mom thought or felt, the fact that matters most is that nothing she did in our relationship was for my sake; every decision or action she made was to further her image as a “good parent”.
 As a result, the relationship was almost purely toxic.
 The last incident was a perfect example of how little my feelings mattered to her, and how she was more concerned about the way I made her appear to others than for my wellbeing.
 Perhaps in her mind, she truly believed she loved me, but any intention was consistently tainted by the trauma she’d end up causing.
-The fact that she refused to apologize — even after she knew she did something wrong, even if it was for the sake of reconciling with her only child — shows how little I meant to her as a son (and how terrible she was as a parent).
+The fact that she refused to apologize — even after she knew she did something wrong, even if it was for the sake of reconciling with her only child — shows how little I meant to her as a son (and how ill-suited she was to be a parent).

 Afterward, she’d send me gifts or call to talk, pretending as if she didn’t nearly kill me, as if I’d never suffered as a direct result of her actions.
 The only way I could get through to her was by hanging up.
 Disconnecting.
 Since she couldn’t learn, change, or understand what she put me through, I had to take the step of severing the relationship for the sake of my mental health.

 This point was especially driven home to me by a person I once considered my best friend.
-Before I started therapy, I couldn’t help but repeat the unhealthy patterns of my youth, and this friendship was a significant example of how I’d constantly try to get close to people who wouldn’t return the effort I put in.
+Before I started therapy, I couldn’t help but repeat the unhealthy patterns of my youth, and this friendship was a perfect example of how I’d constantly try to get close to people who wouldn’t return the effort I put in.
 He hurt me several times in the course of our relationship, but I kept much of those feelings to myself, and they ate at me inside.
 It’s all I knew.
 I believed that’s how relationships functioned, and submission is how one showed love, cause that’s what I learned from my parents.

 Eventually, the pain was significant enough that I had to question whether the relationship made any sense.
 Through tears and gritted teeth, I apologized for not being open sooner about my feelings, for not giving him a chance to understand my side, even though I was the one crying.
 It was a way of taking responsibility for my part in that pain (and certainly not an easy thing to do in the moment).
 He tried to convince me that things would be different and he’d be a good listener from that point on, but when I brought up how his actions had hurt me in the past, he refused to take anything I said to heart.
 I could have given him more time to learn and grow, but he made it clear he wasn’t interested in changing his behaviours or even trying to understand my side.
 He was who he was, and expected that to be good enough for me.
-It was completely heartbreaking; I knew the friendship wouldn’t work after I’d already tried everything on my end to compromise (including therapy), while he thought things were fine.
+It was completely heartbreaking; I knew the friendship wouldn’t work after I’d already tried everything on my end to compromise (including therapy), while he thought things were perfectly fine.
 I’d been so much happier and healthier after separating from my mom, and when he tried to reach out to me afterwards in the exact same way — as if my feelings meant nothing — parting ways simply made sense.

 After all, much of my therapy involves working on myself, and that includes figuring out important duties in my relationships, as well as how to function better with the people I’m involved with.
 That also means putting myself at risk of getting hurt, by being open with my feelings and assertive with my needs.
 These are all things that take me a tremendous amount of effort, and I no longer have the energy to teach someone how to appreciate or return that effort.

 That’s why I surround myself with people who already know how to take responsibility for their actions, without trying to justify them with excuses.
 Who reflect on their behaviours when conflict arises, instead of reflectively placing blame on others.
 Who understand how hard it is for me to vocalize my pain, and thank me for expressing it.
-Who value my feelings, instead of holding them against me.
+Who value my feelings, instead of ignoring them or holding them against me.

 Trolley is a great example: years after he moved out, he apologized for hosting parties above my bedroom when he discovered how thin the floors were.
 It wasn’t something he had to do, it wasn’t something I brought up, and I know it wasn’t easy for him, but he did it anyway.
 Not because our friendship was in jeopardy, not because he had something to gain, but because somewhere along the path of life he learned how to be a decent human being2, realized he did something that may have negatively affected someone else, and cared enough about their feelings to put himself through the discomfort of an apology.
 It was a huge sign that I actually meant something to him, and the reason I can feel secure in our friendship when we haven’t spoken in ages.